JPC SYSTEMIC PATHOLOGY

-HISTOPATHOLOGIC DESCRIPTION (Slide A): Feathered skin: Multifocally within the epidermis and feather follicle epithelium, individual and clusters of cells are swollen and contain abundant, microvacuolated, pale eosinophilic cytoplasm (vacuolar degeneration).
+HISTOPATHOLOGIC DESCRIPTION: Feathered skin: Multifocally, individual and clusters of keratinocytes within the epidermis and feather follicle epithelium are swollen and contain abundant, microvacuolated, pale eosinophilic cytoplasm (hydropic degeneration).
 Nuclei of these cells are enlarged and often contain variably shaped, up to 20 um diameter, indistinct, pale amphophilic or clear to glassy intranuclear viral inclusion bodies that marginate the chromatin.
 Diffusely there is moderate orthokeratotic hyperkeratosis.

-MORPHOLOGIC DIAGNOSIS: Feathered skin, epidermal and follicular epithelium: Vacuolar degeneration, multifocal, moderate, with orthokeratotic hyperkeratosis, and amphophilic intranuclear viral inclusion bodies, budgerigar, avian.
+MORPHOLOGIC DIAGNOSIS: Feathered skin, epidermal and follicular epithelium: Hydropic degeneration, multifocal, moderate, with moderate orthokeratotic hyperkeratosis and amphophilic intranuclear viral inclusion bodies, budgerigar, avian.

 ETIOLOGIC DIAGNOSIS: Polyomaviral dermatitis

-MORPHOLOGIC DIAGNOSIS: Kidney: Nephritis, interstitial, mononuclear, multifocal, chronic, with tubular degeneration and necrosis, and tubular and glomerular intranuclear viral inclusion bodies, budgerigar, avian.
+MORPHOLOGIC DIAGNOSIS: Kidney: Nephritis, interstitial, lymphohistiocytic, multifocal, mild, chronic, with tubular degeneration and necrosis, and tubular and mesangial cell intranuclear viral inclusion bodies, budgerigar, avian.